 A time-series analysis of the datasets shows generally increasing trends in performance over five-year rolling windows from 2004 to 2014.
 We find that the classifiers’ performance correlates well with the proportions of complete cases in the training sets: as completeness increases, the classifier learns better and achieves higher AUCs.
 This highlights the importance of data quality in building more accurate predictive algorithms for drug development.

-Finally, we compute feature importance in the predictive models and find that trial outcomes, trial status, trial accrual rates, duration, prior approval for another indication, and sponsor track records are the most critical features for predicting success.
+Finally, we compute feature importance in the predictive models and find that trial outcomes, trial status, trial accrual rate, duration, prior approval for another indication, and sponsor track record are the most critical features for predicting success.
 Because the 5NN-RF classifiers are non-linear, there is no simple interpretation of the incremental contribution of each predictor to the forecast.
 However, the intuition behind some of these factors is clear: drug-indication pairs with trials that achieve positive outcomes certainly have a better chance of approval; candidates sponsored by companies with strong track records and greater expertise in drug development should have higher likelihood of success; and approved drugs may have higher chances of approval for a second related indication.
 Many of these factors contain useful signals about drug development outcomes but have not been considered in prior studies.

 These results are promising and raise the possibility of even more powerful drug development prediction models with access to better quality data.
 This can be driven by programs such as Project Data Sphere (Green et al., 2015) and Vivli (Bierer, Li, Barnes, & Sim, 2016) that promote and facilitate public sharing of patient-level clinical trial data.
 Ultimately, such predictive analytics can be used to make more informed data-driven decisions in the risk assessment and portfolio management of investigational drugs at all clinical stages.